DScheglov/di-tory/docs/concepts.md

 instances as the first parameter and additional parameters as the rest.
 Implementations can be public or private.

-In the example above the `signIn` method is a part of the public implementation.
+In the [Getting Started Example](./../examples/getting-started/) the `signIn` method is a part of the public implementation.

 The implementation is a way to implement Inversion of Control (IoC) wide then just for dependency injection.